 Aging; end-of-life decision-making; advance care planning; end-of-life care; healthcare

 Professor Deborah P. Waldrop has been with the UB School of Social Work since 1999, following 20 years of experience in healthcare settings.

 Her clinical experience with families who were facing serious and life-threatening illnesses was central, informing her research, teaching and service.
-Waldrop’s research focuses on decision-making in serious and life-limiting illnesses and on end-of life care.
-She is exploring how decision-making influences caregivers’ adaptation in bereavement; she aims to make a difference in the ways that we care for people who are facing life’s end.
+Waldrop’s research focuses on decision-making in serious and life-limiting illnesses and on end-of-life care.
+She is exploring how advance care planning influences the quality of care of people with serious illnesses and their caregivers; she aims to contribute to the science of palliative care and influence the ways t people who are facing life's end are cared for.

 Amongst other honors, Waldrop has received the AGESW Career Achievement Award and the SWHPN award for Excellence in Research.
 She serves as a co-chair of the National Quality Forum’s standing committee on Geriatric and Palliative Care.